lumina37/LVC-CC/README.md

 python cc-20-export-csv-anchor.py
 ```

-You can check the information of Bitrate and PSNR in the output csv files in `${dir.output}/summary/csv`.
+You can check the bitrate, lenslet PSNR and multi-view PSNR in the output csv files in `${dir.output}/summary/csv`.

 ### Draw the RD-Curve